toolbuilder/semaphore/docs/semaphore.md

 ### release

 Releases a lock so that it is available to be acquired.
+Each acquire or acquireSync call must be matched by exactly one release call.

 ## Mutex